Our Team

 PhD Candidate

-Matt completed his Bachelor of Engineering and Biosciences in Chemical and Bioengineering at McMaster University in 2020, during which he developed strong quantitative, statistical, and programming/modeling skills.
-Matt started in the lab as a NSERC-supported masters student and in September 2022 rolled up to a doctoral program supported by a Mitacs Accelerate Internship.
-His research focuses on the distribution of kelp species and ecosystems, how this is influenced by different abiotic and biotic factors at multiple scales, and how these distributions may change as climate change progresses.
-The past two summers, Matt led a Vancouver Island wide field project funded through the BC Parks collecting benthic video transects within the “kelp zone” using an underwater remote operated vehicle (ROV).
-Data from this field season will be instrumental in developing his kelp species distribution models for BC.
-Through his thesis Matt will be contributing to the larger Baum Lab project focused on assessing blue carbon ecosystems in Canada.
+Matt (he/him) completed his Bachelor of Engineering and Biosciences in Chemical and Bioengineering at McMaster University in 2020, during which he developed strong quantitative, statistical, and programming/modeling skills.
+Matt started in the lab as a NSERC-supported masters student and in September 2022 rolled up to a doctoral program supported by a Mitacs Accelerate Internship and now a NSERC CGS-D. His thesis research is focused on improving our understanding of the geographic distribution of BC kelp species and kelp forest ecosystems, how this is influenced by different abiotic and biotic factors at multiple scales, and how these distributions may change as climate change progresses.
+The past three summers, Matt led a Vancouver Island wide field project funded by BC Parks collecting benthic video transects within the “kelp zone” using an underwater remote operated vehicle (ROV).
+Data from these videos will be instrumental in developing his kelp species distribution models for BC.
+Through his thesis Matt will be contributing to the larger Baum Lab led project focused on assessing the status and trajectory of Canada's blue carbon ecosystems.

 Dominica Harrison